gabrielslucio/SmartMaintenanceHub/README.md

 4. The app automatically creates the related work order
 5. The **Technician** executes assigned work orders through a dedicated execution screen

-This deisn separates planning from execution and creates a clearer ownership model.
+This design separates planning from execution and creates a clearer ownership model.

 ---